kkrizanovic/RNAseqEval/doc/RNAseqEval.md

     -ex (--expression) : if present, the script will also calculate and output gene expression data

 ### eval-annotations
-Used in eval-annotations mode, RNAseqEval.py script will print out basic information on a annotations file.
+Used in eval-annotations mode, RNAseqEval.py script will print out basic information on an annotations file.

 Usage: